clacassa/Game-of-Life/README.md

 ## About GoL Lab

-GoL Lab is a program to explore the famous cellular automaton Game of Life (GoL) created by the mathematician John Conway in the late 60's.
+GoL Lab is a laboratory to explore the famous cellular automaton Game of Life (GoL) thought by the mathematician John Conway in the late 60's.
 It features view controls, editing and basic simulation tools, such as stability detection and RLE file format parser.
 GoL Lab is a free software, licensed under the GPL and written in C++.

 ## Dev notes

-Version in development: 0.3.0 (Soon 1.0.0 !)
+Version in development: 0.3.0
 Please note that the Stability Detection feature needs some improvement, as it currently memorizes the last five generations and if a repeating pattern is found, stops the simulation.

 ## Installation (Windows only)